Last month Capital One launched an exciting new benefit for a few of their miles-earning cards, including:

 The good news is that Capital One isn’t taking anything away.
 Cardmembers can continue to use the popular Purchase Eraser feature (or book through the Capital One portal) to redeem Venture miles for one cent each towards the cost of travel.

-The great thing about being able to transfer Venture miles to select airline programs is that it opens up good value redemptions that you may not otherwise be able to book inexpensively with Venture miles.
+The great thing about being able to transfer Venture miles to select airline and hotel programs is that it opens up good value redemptions that you may not otherwise be able to book inexpensively with Venture miles.

 When you should and shouldn’t transfer Venture miles